Officials flagged about 900 Chinese food items

 The list from the Canadian Food Inspection Agency shows it's not uncommon for inspectors to raise concerns about imports from China.

-Between Jan.
-1, 2017 and Feb.
-29, 2019, agency officials "detected problems" with 889 food or food ingredient imports into Canada from China, according to the document.
+Between the beginning of 2017 and the end of February this year, agency officials "detected problems" with 889 food or food ingredient imports into Canada from China, according to the document.

 Only four food shipments, however, from China were refused entry into Canada over that period, CFIA's quarterly reports show.